 On October 5, 2016, the CFTC issued a subpoena to DBAG and its affiliates, including the Corporation, seeking documents and information concerning the trading and clearing of IR Swaps.
-DBAG is cooperating fully in response to the subpoena and requests for information.
+DBAG has cooperated fully in response to the subpoena and requests for information.

-DBAG and the Corporation are defendants, along with numerous other IR Swaps dealer banks, in a multi-district antitrust civil class action filed in the United States District Court for the Southern District of New York involving class and competitor claims.
+DBAG and the Corporation are defendants, along with numerous other IR Swaps dealer banks, in a multi-district antitrust civil class action filed in the United States District Court for the Southern District of New York involving putative class and competitor claims.
 The class action plaintiffs are consumers of IR Swaps.
 Competitor trading platforms TeraExchange, Javelin and TrueEx have also filed individual lawsuits.
 All of the cases have been consolidated for pretrial purposes.
 The plaintiffs filed second consolidated amended complaints on December 9, 2016 alleging that the banks conspired with TradeWeb and ICAP to prevent the establishment of exchange-traded IR Swaps.
-On July 28, 2017, defendants' motions to dismiss the second consolidated Amended Class Action Complaint on May 30, 2018.
+On July 28, 2017, defendants' motions to dismiss the second consolidated amended complaints were granted in part and denied in part.
+Class plaintiffs filed the Third Consolidated Amended Class Action Complaint on May 30, 2018.
 On August 7, 2018, TrueEx filed an amended complaint, which defendants moved to dismiss on August 28, 2018.
 On November 20, 2018, the court granted in part and denied in part defendant's motion to dismiss the amended TrueEx complaint.
 Class plaintiffs filed the Fourth Consolidated Amended Class Action complaint on March 22, 2019.
 Fact discovery in all cases closed on April 10, 2019 and the parties are currently briefing class certification issues.
 The class plaintiffs filed a motion to certify a class on February 20, 2019, which is pending.